talktoavi29/dictionary/Readme.txt

 This is a dictionary app that uses Html/Css,jQuery in front-end and java servlet/jsp in backend.
-Its not complete and the database file isn't uploaded.
 Its just to demonstrate my understanding and skills in used frameworks.
+Database hasn't been uploaded here, just the code part of the webapp.